Qi Xin: Early life

+Qi Xin was born in Gaoyang County, Hebei on 3 November 1926.
+Her father, Qi Houzhi (齐厚之), was the head of the law bureau in the Nationalist government's Third Army during the Northern Expedition.
+Qi's mother, Deng Yaozhen, was the daughter of a Qing dynasty military official.
+The Deng family owned a pigment company and Deng Yaozhen used proceeds from the company to fund her children's political activity.
+In 1936, Qi Houzhi separated from Deng Yaozhen, married an actress, and stopped providing financial support for Qi Xin and her siblings.
+The next year, Deng, Qi Xin, and her younger brother moved to Gaoyang County in Hebei where they received financial support from Deng's siblings and Qi Houzhi's brother.

-In 1938, during the Second Sino-Japanese War, Qi was attending a girl's middle school in Beiping, modern Beijing.
-After Beiping fell to the Japanese army, her elder sister Yun (云) took her to Tunliu County, Shanxi, when Yun join the Eighth Route Army.
-Yun sent her younger sibling to the schoolgirl's team of the Counter-Japanese Military and Political University, which had set up a branch school in Tunliu.
+In 1938, during the Second Sino-Japanese War, Qi was attending a girls' middle school in Beiping, modern Beijing.
+After Beiping fell to the Japanese army, her elder sister Yun (云) took her to Tunliu County, Shanxi, where Yun joined the Eighth Route Army.
+Yun sent her little sister to the schoolgirls' team of the Counter-Japanese Military and Political University, which had set up a branch school in Tunliu.

-Later in the winter of 1939, Qi transferred to the female cadre's branch of the Cadre's School in Changzhi County, where she served as a team leader.
+Later in the winter of 1939, Qi transferred to the female cadre branch of the Cadres' School in Changzhi County, where she served as a team leader.
 She participated in fighting at Yincheng and Xihuo town.
+She narrowly survived an attack by artillery and cavalry.

 Qi entered the Central Party School of the Chinese Communist Party in 1941, then was sent to Yan'an University's middle school in 1942.
-She married Xi Zhongxun in April 1944, then after graduating school later that year, Qi went to a rural village to work.
+Qi became class president there.

 Career

+Qi married Xi Zhongxun in April 1944, then after graduating from Suide Teachers' College later that year, Qi went to a rural village to do grassroots work with peasants.
+In fall 1946, she became vice-secretary of Yihe Township.
+Qi was based in Yan'an from 1949 to 1952, working as a researcher on agricultural issues for the Northwest Bureau.

 In 1952, Qi moved with her husband to Beijing so that he could serve as head of the propaganda department.
 In 1953, Qi enrolled in the Marx School of Communism.
 After graduating, Qi continued work at the institute, which was located quite far from the family home and required her husband to look after their children.
 Qi visited provincial and county-level schools set-up by the communist government as a consultant.
 It has been suggested that this position provided her family with relatively good protection during the Cultural Revolution, when her husband was denounced, but not imprisoned.
 Qi was asked to accompany Xi to Luoyang in 1975, however, to look after him whilst he was still under investigation.

 A documentary about Qi was made in 2001, detailing her revolutionary background, titled Loyal and Dependable——Qi Xin wife of Xi Zhongxun (忠贞——习仲勋的夫人齐心 (zhōngzhēn——Xí Zhòngxūn de fūren Qí Xīn)).
 The piece also emphasised the education she has given her children and the high expectations she had of their work.